 Fortunately, there are natural repellents, clever buys and smart tactics you might not have thought of to put off these nasties.
 Can’t wait to rid yourself of these troublesome pests?
 Read on and head to our cleaning hub for more knowledge on keep your space spick and span.

-- Not the flying insect you're needing rid of?
-Our guide to how to get rid of flying insects has more on pesky winged pests.
+- Not the insect you're needing rid of?
+Our guide to How to identify bugs has more on these pesky pests.

 1. Trap to kill the mosquitoes